 Applications must be sent to the licensing authority for the area where the premises are located.
 Applications must be in a specific format and be accompanied by the fee, a plan of the premises and a form of consent from the premises supervisor (for application where the sale of alcohol will be a licensable activity).
 Applicants will be required to advertise their application and to give notice of the application to any other period or responsible body, e.g. the local authority, chief police officer or fire and rescue authority.

-Further information on applying for a premises licence can be found in the guidance notes downloadable from this page.
+Further information on applying for a premises licence can be found in the guidance notes in the Documents section of this page.

-If representation are received objecting to the application, a hearing must be held.
-The outcome of this hearing would be that the licence be granted or granted subject to additional conditions, licensable activities listed in the application can be excluded or the application can be rejected.
+If representations are received objecting to the application, a hearing must be held.
+The outcome of this hearing would be that the licence be granted or granted subject to additional conditions.
+Licensable activities listed in the application can be excluded or the application can be rejected.
 The licensing authority will serve a notice of its decision on the applicant, any person who has made a relevant representation (i.e. representations that were not deemed frivolous or vexatious) and the chief of police.